marcusoftnet/marcusoftnet.github.io/_posts/2024-03-15-monte-carlo-simulation.md

 In the B-column, we can now count the number of times each date occurs in the raw data, using the following formula: `=COUNTIF(RawData!$D$2:$D, A2)` and repeat the formula for each row in the B-column.

 UPDATED: If you download some data from JIRA you will get timestamps for your Resolved dates and we really need only the date part.
-Here's a QUERY that reads the Resolve date (in the `X`-column of the sheet `Jira raw data`) and counts the number of occurances.
+Here's a QUERY that reads the Resolve date (in the `X`-column of the sheet `Jira raw data`) and counts the number of occurrences.
 I.e. the formulas above all at once:

 ```text
 =QUERY(INDEX(DATEVALUE('Jira raw data'!X:X)),"SELECT Col1,COUNT(Col1) group by Col1 ORDER BY Col1 DESC Label Col1 'Date', COUNT(Col1) 'Throughput'")